oemof/tespy/docs/building_blocks/networks.rst

     Mass fractions of the fluid composition are always SI values!

-On top of that, you can access pandas DataFrames containing grouped results for the components, connections and busses.
+On top of that, you can access pandas DataFrames containing grouped results for the components and connections.
 The instance of class Network provides a results dictionary.

 .. code:: python

-    # key for connections is 'Connection'
+    # key for fluid connections is 'Connection'
     results_for_conns = my_plant.results['Connection']
+    # key for power connections is 'PowerConnection'
+    results_for_power_conns = my_plant.results['PowerConnection']
     # keys for components are the respective class name, e.g.
     results_for_turbines = my_plant.results['Turbine']
     results_for_heat_exchangers = my_plant.results['HeatExchanger']
-    # keys for busses are the labels, e.g. a Bus labeled 'power input'
-    results_for_mybus = my_plant.results['power input']

 The index of the DataFrames is the connection's or component's label.